Issue Date: November 22, 1995

 the transport of the tracer labeled product into the unsaturated zone.

-Groundwater surrounding pipeline may limit effectiveness of test method
+Groundwater above bottom of tank may limit effectiveness of test method

-(e.g. when applied to pipelines containing water-miscible products or
+(e.g. when applied to tanks containing water-miscible products or products

 Praxair Services, Inc.